SamNil/iron-data-workshop/sql-intro/Databases-and-SQL.md

 Write a query that returns the `air_temp_f` column in degrees Kelvin.
 The formula for conversion from degrees Fahrenheit to degrees Kelvin is: `[K] = ([°F] + 459.67) ×  5⁄9`.

+## Aliases

+When creating derived columns, the column heading becomes whatever formula we used to derive its values.
+This often results in long, unreadable column names, like in the last example.

+    SELECT date, round((air_temp_f - 32) * (5/9.0), 2)
+      FROM readings;

+We can rename any column by creating an alias in the output.

+    SELECT date, round((air_temp_f - 32) * (5/9.0), 2) AS air_temp_c
+      FROM readings;

+Here, `AS` follows the column name or a formula and is followed by the new name of the column and, if there are more columns to be selected, a comma after the name name.

 ## Filtering

 **One of the most powerful features of a database is the ability to filter data, i.e., to select only those records that match certain criteria.**